 Attendee asked if CCTV could be installed overlooking he play parks to help protect children from abduction?

-CF replied that the PCC are already looking to do this in Cliffe as they have responsibility for the area.
+CF replied that the PC are already looking to do this in Cliffe as they have responsibility for the area.
 However in Cliffe Woods responsibility lies with Medway Council.

 Neighbourhood Watch